 Version Control and Web Development

-While there are many web developers using cvs, it is mostly known for its use in software development projects.
-However, conisdering the dynamics of the 21st century web site, and the proliferation of web applications, cvs should be a consideration even for the independent developer who occasionally uses sub-contractors for projects.
+While there are many web developers using CVS, it is mostly known for its use in software development projects.
+However considering the dynamics of the 21st century web site, and the proliferation of web applications, CVS should be a consideration even for the independent developer who occasionally uses sub-contractors for projects.